 Would it be possible to detect whether the network has been configured for IPv6, and if so, automatically set up the DNS entries for IPv6, when the install script is ran?
 That way an IPv4 only network has just the IPv4 addresses (and the user can configure the IPv6 ones later, if necessary) and an IPv4/6 or IPv6 only network has the IPv6 addresses.

-#5 Updated by cpg over 7 years ago
+#5 Updated by cpg almost 8 years ago

 We have done literally zero to deal with ipv6 networks.

 There would be several phases to get this going, in my view: